 Notice: These questions and answers were prepared in the context of the COVID-19 service interruptions which are rapidly evolving.
 The answers provided are only a guide and should not be considered legally binding.
 If there are inconsistencies between the information in these answers and the applicable legislation, the legislation must be followed.
 The information provided reflects CIPO’s interpretation of the legislation and should not be relied upon for legal purposes or business decisions.
 CIPO and IPIC recommend you consult a registered trademark agent who can advise you on your particular situation.

 The following questions were developed by CIPO's Trademark Branch, IPIC’s Trademark Committee and IPIC members and answered by CIPO.
 IPIC will continue updating this page as the situation evolves.
-If you have a question you would like answered by CIPO, please email Chelsea Berry, IPIC's Manager of Member Services, at email@example.com.
+If you have a question you would like answered by CIPO, please email Chelsea Berry, IPIC's Manager of Communications and Member Services, at firstname.lastname@example.org.

 For a step-by-step guide to attach a response to an amended application: